 All our tutors are experts in their fields.
 Many have been working with us for many years.
 Each tutor brings their own distinct style to willow weaving, be it a conventional basket or an abstract piece of art.
 Our weaving teachers offer a wide range of specialist skills and are constantly brimming with fresh ideas.
 Their enthusiasm makes the courses great fun.

-Jay has worked with willow for the past 16 years, specialising in site specific weaving.
+Jay has worked with willow for over 22 years, specialising in site specific weaving.
 His extensive experience encompasses projects at country cottages and estates to penthouse roof gardens.
 He has worked with a number of leading garden designers.
 In recent years, Jay has taken part in Somerset Art Weeks and other art groups, producing screens and seating as well as sculptural pieces.

 Rachel is an experienced teacher of both adults and children.
 She has a broad range of willow skills.
 Organic inspired sculpture with willow/bark and contemporary basketry are Rachel’s passion.